 We have demonstrated the HOM interference between two single photons produced by two different physical systems: a single atom and a cold atomic ensemble.
 The behaviour of the HOM interference is examined for different time delays between the two photons and also for different photon bandwidths.
-The measured interference visibility $(57\pm3\%)$ without any accidental correction) shows an improvement with respect to the one reported by [24].
-This is due to the fact that the two photons produced by our systems are already compatible in bandwidth eliminating the need for spectral filter.
-Our results demonstrate the importance of choosing the right physical systems for the implementation of quantum network, especially in the applications where high HOM interference visibility is required.
-This also opens up an avenue to demonstrate the entanglement between a single atom and a cold atomic ensemble that relies on this interference effect [68].
+The measured interference visibility $(57\pm3\%)$ without any accidental correction) is an improvement with respect to the one reported by [24] and comparable to the one reported by [25].
+This result, however, is obtained without any need for spectral filtering as the two photons produced by our systems are already compatible in bandwidth.
+Our results demonstrate the importance of manipulating coherently the photons produced by different physical systems in order to match the photon bandwidths to achieve high HOM interference visibility.
+This also opens up an avenue to demonstrate the entanglement between a single atom and a cold atomic ensemble that relies on this interference effect [69].
 This entanglement scheme does not require any direct interaction between the two physical system.

 In the quest for efficient atom-light interaction, we also plan to send a single photon with an exponentially rising profile to the single atom and show that it is possible to achieve high excitation efficiency.
 Similar work has been done before, in the same single atom setup, but with a coherent optical pulse of exponentially rising profile.
 It was shown to achieve a more efficient excitation as compared to the excitation with a coherent optical pulse of square envelope.
-The ability to generate a single photon with an exponentially rising profile from a cold atomic ensemble has been demonstrated by [69].
+The ability to generate a single photon with an exponentially rising profile from a cold atomic ensemble has been demonstrated by [70].